pesukone/gradu/README.md

 ### Instructions for teachers to modify this template
 Development version of this template is kept elsewhere and new releases will be directly pushed here.
-Contact the owners of this project if you wish to contribute to development.
+Contact the owners of this project if you wish to contribute to the development.

-### Distribute to students
-The idea is to distribute read-only Overleaf link to the students.
-The students can clone the project for themselves, which creates a private copy to them of this project.
-This repository should be kept up to date and changes made to all the templates.

 ## Instructions for the students

 #### STEP 0 - Clone the thesis template

-One template for all thesis:
+One template for all theses:
 https://version.helsinki.fi/cs/thesis-template
 You can also download this as a ZIP-file from the download-button.